Have you ever seen snow fall on an already warm car? It melts instantly.

 These kinds of projects are typically undertaken from late spring to late fall.
 This is because it’s important that the ground temperature is above the freezing point.

 The example pictured is of a walkway improvement that will double as an accessibility ramp.
-This walkway, with a very gradual slope, is leading to a detached garage behind the house for wheelchair accessible van.
+This walkway, with a very gradual slope, is leading to a detached garage behind the house for wheelchair accessible van, however, the installation process would be very similar for comparable projects like a front walkway.
 This project is using electric snow melting cables embedded in sand beneath pavers.

-By adding the snow melting system, the customer is sure to have a clean path to the garage.
-Because this snow melting system is electric, it can easily be expanded in the future if these homeowners decide to add to the walkway.
+By adding the snow melting system, the customer is sure to have a clean path to the garage without having to rely on a snow removal service.
+Because this snow melting system is electric, it can easily be expanded in the future if these homeowners decide to add to the square footage of the walkway.

 The thinness of an electrical snow melting system means it has a minimal impact on the overall depth of the walkway or ramp.
 These snow melting systems can be used not only with concrete, but also with a variety of different surface types, like pavers and asphalt.